oskarth/experiments.oskarth.com/content/unix02.md

 call, is what our instruction pointer is set to.
 You might recognize the two first lines from the prologue in our main function.

-What about `0x0000031f` that's now on top of our stack?
+What about `0x0000031f` that is now on top of our stack?
 It's the address where the program should keep executing once the ls function returns.
 We can confirm this by looking at it's memory location as instructions.
 These are exactly the instructions that come after the